They may be extinct, but dinosaurs and dinosaur activities are still a huge hit with kids.

 You can bring in the names of the dinosaurs here if you think your child is ready to learn more.

 You can also use these printable dinosaur masks for prehistoric play including a Tyrannosaurus Rex, Triceratops and Stegosaurus!

 8. Learn about fossils

-  After you’ve made fossils, why not become palaeontologists?
+After you’ve made fossils, why not become paleontologist?
 Use small garden tools and paint brushes to dig up those fossils.
-I even hid some dried out chicken bones in the sand pit for Miss Possum too!
+I even hid some dried out chicken bones in the sand pit!

 Extend their learning

-  - What was the environment like back in dinosaurs times?
+- What was the environment like back in dinosaur times?
 Research this topic.

 - Find out how long ago dinosaurs lived.